MargotCh/spCellEval/README.md

 ### Preprocessing

-Preprocessing of each dataset can be found in `src/preprocessing/datasets/<process_dataset.ipynb>`
+Preprocessing of each dataset can be found in `src/preprocessing/datasets/<process_dataset.ipynb>` Paths need to be adjusted.

 For some datasets, multistack tiffs or channel_names have to be created.
 Please refer to `src/preprocessing/`

 ### Running methods

 Scripts to run each method are provided in `src/<method>`.
+For supervised method, create kfolds first using the `run_kfold_creator.py` file.

 Datasets and parameter settings can be found in manuscript supplement.

 For installation, and method specific details like runtime, please refer to each method's documentation.

+The expected output from each method is a `predictions_*.csv` file for each fold chosen and a `fold_time.txt` recording running times if chosen.

 ### Evaluation Scripts
 The notebooks in  `src/metrics_scripts`. `...` needs to be run first to get ... and `...` processes all metrics.